 Treating Your Dog’s Upset Stomach

 A common cause of diarrhea in dogs is an abrupt diet change.
 If your pet’s diet is changed to a different brand or variety without slowly transitioning them, it may result in gastrointestinal upset.
-It is always recommended that when changing the diet, you mix the old food with the new food, gradually increasing the portion of the new food each day over the span of 1-2 weeks.
+It is always recommended that, when changing your pet’s diet, you mix the old food with the new food, gradually increasing the portion of the new food each day over the span of 1-2 weeks.
 If your pet is experiencing diarrhea as a result of an abrupt diet change, the veterinarian may prescribe a special prescription dog food which is bland and easily digestible, or even medication as treatment.